 A driver whose friend went to jail for two years for driving with a suspended license might be frightened to stop for the police, even if he is only operating without a license.
 But in the story above, the driver is now facing charges of unlicensed operation of a motor vehicle, failure to stop for police, reckless operation of a motor vehicle, speeding, marked lanes violation, failure to stop/yield, taking an improper turn and a one way traffic violation.
 And he could face even more, all to avoid (at most) a $1,000 fine.

-If you have been charged with violating Massachusetts criminal laws you should immediately seek out the assistance of an experienced criminal defense attorney.
-Contact Edward R. Molari Attorney at Law today for a confidential consultation.
+If you have been charged with violating Massachusetts traffic laws, you should immediately seek out the assistance of an experienced criminal defense attorney.
+Contact Edward R. Molari, Attorney at Law, today for a confidential consultation.

 See Related Posts:

 Supreme Judicial Court Rules Police Opinion Inadmissible in OUI Cases